dov/pomelo/README.md

 # Intro

-This repo descripes a gtkmm skeleton together with a build environment for windows and for the creation of a nsi installer for windows.
+A skeleton library based on meson-glibmm-cross that contains an outline application with a glib viewer.

 # Author